Brony fandom: Charity and fundraising

-In January 2014, 11-year-old Michael Morones of North Carolina attempted suicide after being bullied by his schoolmates for watching the show and was subsequently hospitalized.
-The brony community subsequently reached out to the family and, with several members of the show's cast and crew, started a charity drive to help pay for his medical bills and a non-profit organization to help combat bullying; the efforts raised over $48,000 within a week and more than $72,000 a month later.
-Many of these donations were raised by Tony Wayne and other tattoo artists across the country, with the funds going to Morones's family and anti-bullying charities.
-Thousands of men and women received pony tattoos to both support Morones and show their support for anti-bullying.
+In January 2014, 11-year-old Michael Morones of North Carolina attempted suicide after being bullied by his schoolmates for watching the show.
+His subsequent hospitalization spurred a significant response from the brony community, including members of the show's cast and crew.
+They launched a charity drive to assist with medical expenses and establish a non-profit organization dedicated to fighting bullying.
+Within a week, these efforts raised over $48,000, and exceeded $72,000 within a month.
 Morones, whose suicide attempt left him in a vegetative state, died on October 27, 2021, at the age of 19.